Thang Thanh Nguyen

-Thang Thanh Nguyen (born March 20, 1969) is a Vietnamese convicted murderer who was on the FBI Ten Most Wanted Fugitives List.
-Nguyen was one of four men who robbed and murdered businessman Chung Lam in Irondequoit, New York, on January 26, 1992.
-After the murder Nguyen fled the country for five years, while his three accomplices were arrested.
-Nguyen was added to the FBI Ten Most Wanted Fugitives List on August 3, 1996, and was arrested on December 22, 1997.
-He was initually sentenced to 37 1⁄2 years to life in prison, but that was later reduced to 25 years in 2003.
+Thang Thanh Nguyen (born March 20, 1969) is a Vietnamese convicted murderer who spent sixteen months on the FBI Ten Most Wanted Fugitives List for the 1992 robbery and murder of businessman Chung Lam in Irondequoit, New York.
+He was added to the list on August 3, 1996, and was arrested in Vietnam on December 22, 1997.
+He was convicted the following year and sentenced to life imprisonment, but in 2003 his sentence was reduced to 25 years to life on appeal.

 Early life

 Nguyen is a native of Sóc Trăng, Vietnam, having been born there on March 20, 1969.
-He first entered the United States in 1984 and registered as a legal citizen.
+He first entered the United States in 1984 and became a citizen.
 He worked as a restaurant cook and was an active gambler.

 Murder

 One establishment he worked at was the Saigon Vietnamese and Chinese restaurant, owned by 39-year-old Vietnamese immigrant Chung Lam in Irondequoit, New York.
 Lam had fled to U.S. to seek refuge after the Vietnam War.
-Nguyen worked their until he was fired.
+Nguyen worked there until he was fired.
 He then moved to Fort Worth, Texas, where he befriended Thoan Van Luc and brothers Vu Ngo and Sang Ngo of Wichita, Kansas.

 On January 26, 1992, the four broke into Lam's Irondequoit home at 72 Veronica Drive.
 Lam shared the home with his wife, four daughters, and two brothers.
-The men stormed to the second floor, where Lam was standing of the patio, and Nguyen proceeded to shoot him in the head.
+The men stormed to the second floor, where Lam was standing on the patio, and Nguyen proceeded to shoot him in the head.
 One of the other men shot one of Lam's brothers.

 The four then ransacked the whole house stealing money and jewelry.
 During the gunfire, Sang Ngo was shot accidentally.
 All four fled the home while Sang went to the hospital.
 Police were called and Lam was rushed to the Rochester General Hospital, but he died at 4:52 a.m. from his wound.